mratose/cryptoAppComparison/README.md

 ## Utility
-COntains a constant class that holds Constansts such as APIKey, Database parameters, APIPath which do not change.
+Contains a constant class that holds Constants such as APIKey, Database parameters, APIPath which do not change.